rsoury/buyte-woocommerce/README.txt

 Stable tag: 0.1.2
 License: GPLv2 or later License http://www.gnu.org/licenses/gpl-2.0.html

-Buyte WooCommerce Plugin enables customer to checkout using Apple Pay and Google Pay from the Product, Cart and Checkout pages.
+Buyte WooCommerce Plugin enables customers to checkout using Apple Pay and Google Pay from the Product, Cart and Checkout pages.

 == Description ==
 Accelerate your customer experience with a bite sized checkout